ckeditor/ckeditor5/docs/builds/guides/integration/advanced-setup.md

 You may also want to install [`uglifyjs-webpack-plugin`](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) if you plan to minify ES6+ code.

 <info-box>
 	`uglifyjs-webpack-plugin` is the default webpack minimizer used in the production mode.
-However, at this moment the version used in webpack is a little bit buggy and we recommend to use at least the 1.2.7 version.
+However, at this moment the version used in the webpack is a little bit buggy and we recommend to use at least the 1.2.7 version.
 See https://github.com/webpack-contrib/uglifyjs-webpack-plugin#usage if you want to integrate that plugin to your build system.
 </info-box>

 ### Webpack configuration